top of page

 What happens when the Queen of Hearts was once… just a girl with a dream?

-Before she was the red-tinged monarch of madness, Catherine Pinkerton was a bright, creative young woman who wanted nothing more than to open a bakery and fill Wonderland with sweetness instead of fury.
-But as Marissa Meyer shows us in Heartless, dreams are dangerous things in a world ruled by kings, jesters, and fate.
+Before she became the red-tinged monarch of madness, Catherine Pinkerton was a bright, creative young woman.
+She dreamed of opening a bakery and filling Wonderland with sweetness instead of fury.
+However, as Marissa Meyer shows us in Heartless, dreams can be dangerous in a world ruled by kings, jesters, and fate.

 A couple in elegant attire embraces under an archway with lanterns and pumpkins.
 She wears a red dress; a black raven perches on his shoulder.